Learning theory

 - epiplexity-eli5 — ELI5 explanation of epiplexity through encrypted messages, shuffled textbooks, CSPRNGs, and chess notation; contrasts surprise, shortest description, and observer-relative usable structure

-- minimum-viable-vocabulary-is-the-set-of-names-that-maximally-reduces-extraction-cost-for-a-bounded-observer — reframes "minimum viable ontology" as the vocabulary that maximally reduces extraction cost for a bounded observer entering a domain; synthesizes information-value, discovery, and distillation
+- minimum-viable-vocabulary-is-the-naming-set-that-most-reduces-extraction-cost-for-a-bounded-observer — reframes "minimum viable ontology" as the vocabulary that maximally reduces extraction cost for a bounded observer entering a domain; synthesizes information-value, discovery, and distillation

 - first-principles-reasoning-selects-for-explanatory-reach-over-adaptive-fit — Deutsch's adaptive-vs-explanatory distinction: explanatory knowledge transfers because it captures why, not just what works; grounds the KB's first-principles filter as selecting for reach